LimaNathan/LimaNathan/README.md

 ### English

-Basic english, just to read some documentation.
+Basic english, just to read some documentation, and understand a simple conversation

 ---